jongs/jongs.github.io/_posts/2022-12-20-course-correction.md

 In one of these conversations, someone asked his friend how he avoids making mistakes and falling.
 The friend said: “oh, I do make tons of mistakes, I just correct them before I fall”

-He explained that much of what he does with snowboarding is a function of a misstep he took a second prior that needs correcting.
-Wherever he is going with the board was often heavily influenced but the error he previously made.
+He explained that much of what he does with snowboarding is a function of a misstep he took a second prior, which now needs correcting.
+Wherever he is going with the board was often heavily influenced by an error he previously made.

 This is a version of the famous Miles Davis quote: “It’s not the note you play that’s the wrong note – it’s the note you play afterward that makes it right or wrong.”